 Deceptive Pricing and What the MRP?

-While Amazon and Snapdeal explicitly display the original MRP of the product (Rs.41500), Flipkart has just displayed "Rs.46630" and does not even mention what it is and claims that is giving "38% off".
-Even Samsung's own web page for the Galaxy S4 does not display the MRP, only the "best price".
-This is the "deception" that I was talking about.
+While Amazon and Snapdeal explicitly display the original MRP of the product (Rs.41500), Flipkart has just displayed “Rs.46630” and does not even mention what that is and claims that they are giving “38% off”.
+Even Samsung’s own web page for the Galaxy S4 does not display the MRP, only the “best price”.
+This is the “deception” I was talking about.
 How do we, the consumer, even know what the original MRP the manufacturer assigned for the product even was?
-It should me made compulsory that the MRP of the product is displayed everywhere the product is listed and if possible, the price fluctuations of the product over time to prevent consumers from being taken for a ride, as we have seen in the #BigBillionDaySale thamasha.
-Another stellar example of this is this: Now this is tantamount to cheating!
+It should be made compulsory that the MRP of the product is displayed everywhere the product is listed and if possible, the price fluctuations of the product over time to prevent consumers from being taken for a ride, as we have seen in the #BigBillionDaySale tamasha.
+Here is another stellar example of this is this, which can be said to be tantamount to cheating!

 — Gaurav (@SocialGK) October 6, 2014